canjs/can-route/doc/deparam.md

 @body

+## Use

-Creates a data object based on the query string passed into it.
+`route.deparam` creates a data object based on the query string passed into it.
 This is useful to create an object based on the `location.hash`.

 ```js
 import {route} from "can";